General

 Range and Habitat

-Swainson's Thrush: Breeds from Alaska east across Canada to Newfoundland, south to British Columbia, Michigan, and northern New England, and in mountains to southern California, Colorado, and West Virginia.
-Spends winters in tropics.
+Swainson's Thrush: Breeds from Alaska east across Canada to Newfoundland, south to British Columbia and along the west coast and Rocky Mountains, and also in northern New England.
+During migration, it may occur throughout North American and the Caribbean.
+Spends winters in tropics, from central Mexico south.
 Prefers coniferous forests and willow thickets.

 Breeding and Nesting